Certifying classes of $d$-outcome measurements with quantum steering: Abstract

 \section{Abstract}

 Device-independent certification schemes are based on minimal assumptions about the quantum system under study, which makes the most desirable among certification schemes.
 However, they are often the most challenging to implement.
 In order to reduce the implementation cost one can consider semi-device-independent schemes such as those based on quantum steering.
 Here we provide a construction of a family of steering inequalities which are tailored to large classes of $d$-outcomes projective measurements being a certain linear combination of the Heisenberg-Weyl operators on the untrusted side and a fixed set of known measurements on the trusted side.
 We then prove that the maximal quantum violation of those inequalities can be used for certification of those measurements and the maximally entangled state of two qudits.
 Importantly, in our self-testing proof, we do not assume the shared state to be pure, nor do we assume the measurements to be projective.
+Before concluding, we also show how robust to noise our self-testing statement is.
 We believe that our construction broadens the scope of semi-device-independent certification, paving the way for more general but still less costly quantum certification protocols.